How to Check What CPU You Have? (and Its Specs)

 In other words, if your CPU lacks an iGPU, the video output ports on the motherboard will NOT work.

-You can find out what iGPU your CPU has through the specsheet.
-The specsheet will also highlight how many displays the iGPU can support – something that is essential for those looking to build a multi-monitor setup.
+You can find out what iGPU your CPU has through the spec sheet.
+The spec sheet will also highlight how many displays the iGPU can support – which is essential for building a multi-monitor setup.

 Intel HD Graphics 630